milos-aleksic/Docs/docs/DownloadPro/installation.md

 Installing the **DownloadPro** element is very easy:

 1. Download the package from https://www.zoolanders.com/extensions/download-pro.
-2. Go to the Joomla Extension Manager ( *Joomla Admin CP / Extensions / Extension Manager* ).
+2. Go to the Joomla Extension Manager ( *Joomla Admin Control Panel / Extensions / Extension Manager / Extension Manager: Install* ).
 3. Upload the previously downloaded DownloadPro package.
 4. Click "Install" and wait until the installation process will be finished.